The Mountain Weather Information Service produces forecasts for eight different mountain areas of the UK as an aid to mountain safety.

 The sportscotland Avalanche Information Service (SAIS) publishes daily forecasts of the avalanche, snow, and climbing conditions for six climbing areas of Scotland during the winter.
 The season generally starts in mid-December and goes through to early April depending on snow cover.

-Alongside the formal avalanche forecast, each area forecaster also posts a daily blog with photos attached providing additional important information to add to your planning – well worth a look at.
+Alongside the avalanche forecast, each area forecaster also posts a daily blog with photos attached providing additional important information to add to your planning – well worth a look at.

 In winter it is vital to consult the avalanche forecast before you venture into the mountains, but that doesn't mean anything unless you know how to read and interpret what you see, This video, with subtitles, from Mark Diggins, of the sportscotland Avalanche Information Service explains what you'll see and what it means for your trip.